hafsahalkh/CNT4713-Project3/README.txt

 Victoria Coutee 6387615
 Laisha Bravo Jaurez 645700

 Language Used: Java

-Compiling Instructions
+PREREQUISITES
-1. Ensure that java is installed in the system
+1. Ensure that Java (JDK 8 or higher) is installed
+2. Verify Java installation by running: java -version
+3. Ensure you have network connectivity for DNS queries

+COMPILING INSTRUCTIONS
+1. Open terminal/command prompt in the project directory
-2. Enter this command into the terminal: javac mydns.java
+2. Compile the Java file: javac mydns.java

+EXECUTION INSTRUCTIONS
-3. Run the file with this command: java mydns domain-name root-dns-ip
+1. Run the compiled program with: java mydns domain-name root-dns-ip
-   Example: java mydns cs.fiu.edu 202.12.27.33
+2. Example: java mydns cs.fiu.edu 202.12.27.33
+3. The program will perform iterative DNS resolution and display results

+EXPECTED OUTPUT
+The program will:
+- Show DNS resolution progress for the specified domain
+- Display server queries and responses
+- Output final IP addresses if resolution is successful
+- Show error messages if resolution fails